opalmedapps/opal-admin/README.md

 #### Install dependencies

-`uv` already created the virtual environment and installed the dependencies (including development depenendencies) for you by executing `uv sync`.
+`uv` already created the virtual environment and installed the dependencies (including development dependencies) for you by executing `uv sync`.

 > [!TIP] Installing `mysqlclient` fails
 > In case installing the `mysqlclient` package does not provide a binary for your platform it needs to be built.